 Video demonstrating targeted impersonation: Mahmood impersonates Ariel against VGG10.
 The video shows that the face recognizer isn't confused by non-adversarial eyeglasses, including large, bright ones, but adversarial eyeglasses generated specifically to fool the recognizer into classifying Mahmood as Ariel are overwhelmingly successful at doing so.
 Targeted impersonation is achieved via the method described in “Adversarial generative nets: neural network attacks on state-of-the-art face recognition” (see below).

 new!A general framework for adversarial examples with objectives.
 [BibTeX] Mahmood Sharif, Sruti Bhagavatula, Lujo Bauer, and Michael K. Reiter.
 ACM Transactions on Privacy and Security, 2019.
+(Revised version of arXiv preprint 1801.00349.)
 To appear.

 Parts of this work have been supported by MURI grant

 W911NF-17-1-0370, by the National Security Agency, by the National Science Foundation, by

 a gift from NVIDIA, and gifts from NATO and Lockheed